sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 The "vote" application is made up of a mixture of pods and a MySQL VM running on OpenShift Virtualization & deployed via GitOps.

 Running VMs and Pods together in OpenShift is useful because:
-- some workloads can't be containerized due to some reasons—including legacy dependencies, specific OS requirements, or licensing.
+- some workloads can't be containerized due to several reasons—including legacy dependencies, specific OS requirements, or licensing.
 - it enables infrastructure and skills consolidation, reducing hardware costs, simplifying operations, and allowing teams to manage everything with a single platform and toolset.